UofUEpiBio/PHS7045-advanced-programming/syllabus.md

     7. Cluster usage

-6)  Submit a job to CHPC using a SLURM script
+7)  Submit a job to CHPC using a SLURM script

-    8. Know difference in job parameter settings
+    8. Know the differences in job parameters.

-    9. Know how to parallel jobs and collate results
+    9. Know how to parallelize jobs and collate results.

 ## Course content: Rough/tentative schedule

-At home readings of basics
+At-home readings of basics

 In class advanced